chaudhry123/TNF-NFKB-p53-axis-restricts-in-vivo-survival-of-hPSC-derived-dopamine-neuron-/README.md

 Samples were processed at the the sequencing facilities at MSKCC and Weill Cornell Medicine.

-Don't hesitate to get in touch with questions related to the code.
+Please email us with questions related to the code.

-Fayzan Chaudhry Fachaudhry96@gmail.com
+Fayzan Chaudhry ffc4001@med.cornell.edu

 Hyein Cho choh@mskcc.org